-- 6. The complainant states that his father, Mr. Radovan Bulatović, was kidnapped by KLA members on 26 June 1999 from his house in Pejë/Peć. - 7.
-The complainant states that on the same date he reported the matter to the KFOR and subsequently to the International Committee of the Red Cross (ICRC), the Serbian Ministry of Internal Affairs, the International Public Prosecutor in Pejë/Peć.
-The complainant states that he did not receive any information from the authorities on the fate of his father, whose whereabouts remain unknown to date. - 8.
-The SRSG states that in 2003, the Office on Missing Persons and Forensics (OMPF) of UNMIK Police opened a file concerning the disappearance of Mr Radovan Bulatović and gathered ante-mortem data on the missing person. - 9.
+- 3. The complainant is the daughter of Mrs Zorka Radovanović and Mr Milorad Radovanović. - 4.
+The complainant states that her parents were abducted from their house in Osek Hilë/Osek Hilja, Gjakovë/Đakovica Municipality, in June 1999 and taken in unknown direction by members of the Kosovo Liberation Army (KLA).
+Their house was allegedly looted and burnt down. - 5.
+The complainant states that the disappearance of her parents was reported to the KFOR, the International Committee of the Red Cross, UNMIK Police, the District Public Prosecutor's Office in Pejë/Peć, the International Prosecutor's Office in Prishtinë/Priština and the International Tribunal for the Former Yugoslavia. - 6.
+The complainant also states that her family received information that Mrs and Mr Radovanović had been killed by members of the KLA and that their bodies had been brought back to the family house, burnt with the house and then buried in the courtyard.
+According to the complainant, this information was forwarded to UNMIK, with a request for verification, which has not been forthcoming. - 7.
+In any event, Mrs and Mr Radovanović's whereabouts remain unknown to date. - 8.
 On 9 December 2008, UNMIK's responsibility with regard to police and justice in Kosovo ended with the European Union Rule of Law Mission in Kosovo (EULEX) assuming full operational control in the area of the rule of law, following the Statement made by the President of the United Nations Security Council on 26 November 2008 (S/PRST/2008/44), welcoming the continued engagement of the European Union in Kosovo.
 Between 9 December 2008 and 30 March 2009, all criminal case files held by the UNMIK Department of Justice and UNMIK Police were handed over to their EULEX counterparts.

 III.
-COMPLAINT
+THE COMPLAINTS

-- 10. The complainant complains about UNMIK's alleged failure to properly investigate into the disappearance of his father.
-He also complains about the mental anguish and suffering allegedly caused to him by this situation. - 11.
-The Panel considers that the complainant may be deemed to invoke, respectively, a violation of the right to life of his father, guaranteed by Article 2 of the European Convention on Human Rights (ECHR), and a violation of his own right to be free from inhuman or degrading treatment, guaranteed by Article 3 of the ECHR.
+- 9. The complainant complains about UNMIK's alleged failure to properly investigate the disappearance of her parents.
+She also complains about the mental pain and suffering allegedly caused to her by this situation. - 10.
+The Panel considers that the complainant may be deemed to invoke, respectively, a violation of the right to life of her parents, guaranteed by Article 2 of the European Convention on Human Rights (ECHR), and a violation of her own right to be free from inhuman or degrading treatment, guaranteed by Article 3 of the ECHR.